shimlab/BLAZE/README.md

 * `matplotlib`

 ## Test run
-The following command runs BLAZE on a test data provided in `/test/data`.
+The following command runs BLAZE on a test dataset provided in `/test/data`.
 The expected output can be found [here](test/).
 ```
 bash test/test_run.sh
 ```